How to Get a Restraining Order to Fight Harassment

 If you don’t know how to stop a stalker, you can count on DoNotPay to give you a hand and protect you from the abuser.
 We are here to explain what it means when someone is harassing you, so you don’t neglect even the smallest signs of harassing behavior, and then you can use our app to put an end to it.
 With DoNotPay by your side, fighting harassment doesn’t require much hard work on your part.
 Here’s what you should do:

-- Log in to your DoNotPay account in the web browser or your iOS device
+- Log in to your DoNotPay account in the web browser

-- Go to Relationship Protection section
+- Go to the Relationship Protection section

 - Choose the Safety and Stalking option